mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 received much in the way of investment.
-It might have remained entirely underdeveloped but for the events of the Third Frontier War, which required the Imperial Navy to create a temporary base on Vanejen and brought interstellar affairs onto the locals’ doorstep.
+It might have remained entirely underdeveloped but for the events of the Third Frontier War, which required the Imperial Navy to create a temporary base on Vanejen and brought interstellar affairs onto the locals' doorstep.

 Prior to this Vanejen was a more or less forgotten colony world, whose inhabitants managed to create a stable tech level 2 society.